tatthien/flat-preloader/README.md

 You can select where the loading page will be shown, such as home page or all pages.

+**Features:**

+- More than 110 icons
+- Show preloader immediately when a link is clicked
+- Allow showing preloader on a specific post (any post-type)
+- Add custom icon url if you don't like the available icons.
+- Add text under loading icon.
+- Add delay time.
+The loading icon will fade out after the delay time.

 ### Installation
 1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the **Plugins** screen in WordPress.